matthiaskoenig/sbmlutils/README.rst

    :alt: mypy

-sbmlutils is a collection of python utilities for working with `SBML <http://www.sbml.org>`__ models implemented on top of `libsbml <http://sbml.org/Software/libSBML>`__ and other libraries with source code available from `https://github.com/matthiaskoenig/sbmlutils <https://github.com/matthiaskoenig/sbmlutils>`__.
+sbmlutils is a collection of python utilities for working with `SBML <http://www.sbml.org>`__ models. sbmlutils is implemented on top of `libsbml <http://sbml.org/Software/libSBML>`__ and other libraries with source code available from `https://github.com/matthiaskoenig/sbmlutils <https://github.com/matthiaskoenig/sbmlutils>`__.

-Features include among others
+Features include

--  helper functions for model creation, manipulation, and annotation
+- model creation, manipulation, and annotation
 - HTML reports of SBML models
 - interpolation functions to add experimental data to models
 - file converters (XPP)
+- support of SBML core, comp, distrib, fbc and layout.

+sbmlutils provides a simplification layer around libsbml which allows simple programatic model building and manipulation.

 The documentation is available on `https://sbmlutils.readthedocs.io <https://sbmlutils.readthedocs.io>`__.
 If you have any questions or issues please `open an issue <https://github.com/matthiaskoenig/sbmlutils/issues>`__.